hieunt84/shell-vagrant-examples/k8s/README.md

 ## ENVIRONMENT
-- Developing on eve-ng and vagrant
+- Developing on vagrant
-- Testing on eve-ng and vagrant
+- Testing on vagrant